Research Ethics Training and Education

 CITI Program in Research Ethics

-One resource for training in research integrity and research misconduct for faculty, staff, and students is the Collaborative Institutional Training Initiative (CITI), based at the University of Miami.
-This program offers online tutorial courses that can be accessed by anyone affiliated with UNI through the CITI Training Program page.
+One resource for training in research integrity and research misconduct for faculty, staff, and students is the online Collaborative Institutional Training Initiative (CITI), based at the University of Miami.
+This program offers online tutorial courses that can be accessed by anyone who lists UNI as their institutional affiliation on the CITI Training Program log-in page.
+Courses are available in the following areas:

 Conflicts of Interest